awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

 **Attach files from another Automation document in your AWS account**
-Run the following command to create an Automation document using a script that is already attached to another Automation playbook in your account\.
+Run the following command to create an Automation document using a script that is already attached to another Automation document in your account\.

 The format of the key value in this command is *document\-name/document\-version\-number/file\-name*\.
 For example: